RyanYavari/CS151-DataScraper/README.md

         * Contains a "formURL" method that inputs a username and Twitter ID and outputs a Twitter URL
       * Set up Twitter Developer Account
         * Filled out forms to acquire security tokens/keys and "Elevated" access to Twitter's database
+ * Report Contribution
+   * Wrote the Class Diagram
+   * Updated Solutions
+   * Formatted the report into GitHub
+   * Described his Individual Contributions

+* Emanuel Contribution
+  * Created created front end login page with html and javascript
+    * Main page [1]
+    * Services page
+    * Customer Support [2]
+    * Slide Show [3]
+    * Initialize databases
+    * Attained alternate developer access key via twitter( our program used Ryans)
+  * Wrote code for front and and database
+    * Connected all pages together with react
+    * Imported javascript libraries to load with front end(used template for website) [4]
+    * Researched multiple frameworks
+* Report
+    * Time diagram -Created a time diagram that show how the program should be executed
+    * Problem Statement - Developed a problem statement which gave us a problem to solve
+    * Functionality -Generated functional solution to problem statement